julianbernauer/powerdiffusion/README.md

 Additonally, we provide scores similar to those of consensus democracy in Lijphart (2012) in the section "Lijphart-Style Scores" as a nod to the grandmaster of empirical patterns of democracy (under construction).

 ## Illustration
-A Shiny App for the illustration and exploration of the data base is under construction.
+A Shiny App for the illustration and exploration of the data base, housed at the Mannheim Centre for European Social Research (MZES) is under construction: https://shiny.mzes.uni-mannheim.de/powerdiffusion